deta/space-docs/src/pages/docs/en/reference/spacefile.md

 **Required**

-Runtime for the Micro, supported values:
+Use `engine` to specify the runtime for the Micro, supported values:

 - `static`
 - `react`